mt019/azure-german-tts-studio/README.md

    - I choose how many seconds of silent black screen I want at the **start of the MP4**.
    - I decide whether to **auto‑play after synthesis**.
    - I set an optional filename prefix (otherwise the first heading is used).
+   - I choose a **YouTube description template purpose** (e.g. general listening, TestDaF listening / speaking / writing); this controls which reusable description text is used.
    - I can tick a checkbox to **generate a YouTube description** (text area in the main area).
+Above the checkbox, the app shows which template is currently selected, so the option always matches the template choice.
-   - The sidebar also has a collapsible **YouTube description template** block, showing a reusable German description I can copy and tweak.
+   - The sidebar also has a collapsible **YouTube description template** block, showing the currently selected reusable German description I can copy and tweak.
    - At the bottom of the sidebar there is a collapsible **usage info** block showing characters for this run and roughly what percentage of the free 500k‑character quota it consumes.
    - At the very top of the sidebar there is the **“Start synthesis”** button.
    - For long texts, I can choose between **“single pass”** and **“auto segmentation (recommended)”**: